Magheramorne: Industry

-Nearby is an old limestone quarry currently owned by Lafarge (formerly known as Blue Circle).
+Nearby is an old limestone quarry owned by Lafarge (formerly known as Blue Circle).
 Extraction of limestone from the quarry, for use in the Magheramorne cement plant, ceased in 1980.
 The high point for limestone extraction at Magheramorne was in the 19th and 20th centuries.
-In the 19th century a mission church for labourers at the limeworks was established and became a Presbyterian Church.
+In the 19th century, a mission church for labourers at the limeworks was established and became a Presbyterian church.

-In September 2009, Lafarge obtained outline planning permission for redevelopment of the quarry and cement works, including a new eco-friendly village and a major cycling centre mainly in the quarry.
+In September 2009, Lafarge obtained outline planning permission for redevelopment of the quarry and cement works, including a new eco-friendly village and a cycling centre mainly in the quarry.

 A regeneration plan was proposed to transform the quarry into a nature conservation, leisure and housing area.
-If the plans go ahead, the 75 hectare quarry is to be home to a World Cycling Centre and the All-Ireland Scuba Diving Centre.
-The area of Larne Lough that was used to ship cement out of Magheramorne is now used as a marina.
+If the plans go ahead, the 75 hectare quarry would be home to a World Cycling Centre and the All-Ireland Scuba Diving Centre.

+The area of Larne Lough, that was used to ship cement out of Magheramorne, is now used as an anchorage for the Blue Circle Boat Club which has a social club in the grounds.
+The factory area is now desolate and crumbling and private property with no public access.